uilicious/uilicious/README.md

 You can execute UI-licious tests using the CLI.
 This allows you hook tests into your deployment build within your CI/CD tools.

 [Read the Docs](https://github.com/uilicious/uilicious-cli)

+## I want to self-host UI-licious

+Please contact [us](mailto:sales@uilicious.com) for a commercial license to self-host UI-licious on your servers.